bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 In a mixed reset, your changes are preserved, but they’re moved from the commit history directly to the working directory.
 This means you’ll have to use `git add` to choose everything you want in future commits.

 Mixed resets are a good option when you want to alter a change in a previous commit.
-Let’s use a mixed reset with our “their”, “there”, “they’re” example again.
+Let’s use a mixed reset with our “their ", “there ", “they’re " example again.

-We’ll start with “they’re”:
+We’ll start with “they’re ":

 ![](https://cdn-images-1.medium.com/max/800/1*I71W4NpNdNz8NPr7i2tcAQ.png)